mason66xue/The-Refactor-Game/README.md

 ## Description

-Welcome!
+Welcome to the Horiseon website!
 This website is designed to provide useful information about Search Engine Optimization (SEO) strategies and benefits.
+By clicking the search button at the navigation bar, it will take you to the follwing sections: search engine, reputation management, and social media marketing.

 ## Table of Contents